Andrew-Max/json_single_table_inheritance/README.md

 - you can call json attr getters and setters directly on objects like normal ActiveRecord attrs

-  eg: - `plane = Airplane.new`
+  eg:  `plane = Airplane.new`

-      - `plane.tail_number = "N328KF"`
+       `plane.tail_number = "N328KF"`

-      - `puts plane.tail_number`
+       `puts plane.tail_number`

 - you can call relation finders on parent and subtypes

-  eg: - `driver = VehicleOccupant.first`
+  eg:  `driver = VehicleOccupant.first`

-      - `driver.vehicles # returns vehicles of all types`
+        driver.vehicles # returns vehicles of all types`

-       -`driver.airplanes # returns only members of the vehicles table with type == Vehicle::Airplane`
+       `driver.airplanes # returns only members of the vehicles table with type == Vehicle::Airplane`

-- you can automatically seed your app for all of your JSON STI classes with `JsonSingleTableInheritance::InheritableSeeder.seed!`
+- you can automatically seed your app for all of your JSON STI classes with
+       `JsonSingleTableInheritance::InheritableSeeder.seed!`